Extremadura: Spanish Land of Conquistadors

 Local Travel

-From Madrid Airport bt bys From Madrid Airport to Atocha train Station you can use the Express Bus Service going into Madrid with only three stops: O´Donnel, Cibeles and Atocha; or the C1 train service from Terminal 4 that takes you into Atocha in 4 stops.
-Both these services are very regular.
+From Madrid Airport bt bys From Madrid Airport to Atocha Train Station you can use the Express Bus Service to Madrid with only three stops: O´Donnel, Cibeles, and Atocha; or the C1 train service from Terminal 4 that takes you into Atocha in 4 stops.
+Both of these services are very regular.
 You can also take a taxi (40 minutes and about 30 Euros).

 From Madrid to Oropesa by Train